osmosis-labs/osmosis/x/ibc-hooks/README.md

 ```

 if `is_async_ack` is set to true, `OnRecvPacket` will return `nil` and the ack will not be written.
 Instead, the
-contract wil be stored as the "ack actor" for the packet so that only that contract is allowed to send an ack
+contract will be stored as the "ack actor" for the packet so that only that contract is allowed to send an ack
 for it.

 It is up to the contract developers to decide which conditions will trigger the ack to be sent.